stratika/GPULlama3.java/README.md

   For detailed installation instructions, visit the [TornadoVM GitHub repository](https://github.com/beehive-lab/TornadoVM).
 - **Maven**: For building the Java project.

-### Setup, Build, and Run
+### Install, Build, and Run

-When cloning this repository, use the `--recursive` flag to ensure all submodules are properly included:
+When cloning this repository, use the `--recursive` flag to ensure that TornadoVM is properly included as submodule:

 ```bash
 # Clone the repository with all submodules